ghostbear/koguma/README.md

 ```

 Remember that updating chat messages will trigger searches, which makes it easier to page through results for list results.

+## Error Codes

+- 🛡️: Hentai or Ecchi was filtered out
+- ❓: No search results were found
+- 🔥: An unexpected error happened